 History Adventuring blog posts are shared there daily, also there's "then and now" photos, billboards, aerials, and super high-resolution photos of historic Phoenix, Arizona

 If you've lived in Tempe, or visited there, you've seen the mill.
 It's on Mill Avenue (of course) just south of the Rio Salado Parkway, which runs along the Salt River.
-The original mill was built in 1873, then it burned down, and a new one was built in 1917.
+The original mill was built in 1874, was replaced in 1895, then it burned down, and a new one was built in 1917.
 As of this writing, that building is still there.

 |1917 article about the fire, and the new mill building.|